dariuskul/technProject/server/README.md

         "lastName": "lastName"
     }
 }

+or

+{

+}
 ```

 ---

-### POST Add a reaction to comment
+### POST Add/Remove a reaction from comment

 **Description**

-Adds a reaction to the comment.
+Adds or removes a reaction from the comment.

 **Example request**